 In Year 7

-students will study the important characteristics of an entrepreneur.
-We encourage students to explore their own entrepreneurial skills and teach them a range of skills including, creative thinking, risk taking and collaborative working.
-This will include the opportunity to go on a trip to Cadbury World to see how a big brand develops products and markets itself.
+Students will study the important characteristics of an entrepreneur.
+We encourage students to explore their own entrepreneurial skills and teach them a range of skills including: creative thinking, risk taking and collaborative working.
+This will include the opportunity to go on a trip to Cadbury World to see how a big brand develops products and markets its products.